Advertiser Disclosure

 Image Credit: Mustang Joe via Flickr (license)

-Bávaro Beach offers 2 different experiences, depending on where on this stretch of the coast you decide to lay out your towel.
+Bávaro Beach offers 2 different experiences, depending on where on this stretch of the coast you decide to lay your towel.

-If you want to sit back and be waited on, staying at one of these resorts will offer you that exact beach experience.
+If you want to sit back and be waited on, staying at one of these resorts offers you that exact beach experience.
 If you’d prefer to have a quieter day that’s just a short distance from the buzz of lively beach parties, the beach has a long stretch that’s perfect.

 This area has natural palm trees and soft sand that’s far enough from the bustle of the resorts and bars to be peaceful while simultaneously being close enough to join the fun if you wish.